Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Cook has averaged 74.3 rushing yards per game in his seven career matchups against the Packers, 14.2 fewer yards than his over/under in Sunday's game.
+- Cook's 74.3 rushing yards per game in his seven career matchups against the Packers are 12.2 fewer yards than his over/under in Sunday's game.

-- In four of seven games against the Packers Cook has rushed for a touchdown, and he had multiple TDs in two of those four games.
+- Cook had a rushing touchdown in four games against the Packers, and had multiple TDs in two of those games.

 - The Packers allow 115.3 yards per game on the ground, the NFL's 18th-ranked rush defense.